-- (a) Applicability. - (1) Classes. - (B) A Class 2 adjustment is an adjustment to any development standard in the UDC other than a Class 1 adjustment, including an adjustment to any numerical development standard in the UDC that increases or decreases the standard by more than 20 percent. - Response: An Adjustment application is not required as the distance between the neighbor's driveway to the north and the northern most proposed driveway for this project meets the stand (370-feet).
-The revised plans reflect an increase in the distance to 380-feet.
+- (a) Applicability. - (1) Classes. - (B) A Class 2 adjustment is an adjustment to any development standard in the UDC other than a Class 1 adjustment, including an adjustment to any numerical development standard in the UDC that increases or decreases the standard by more than 20 percent. - Response: An Adjustment application is required for both driveways as neither meet the 370-feet requirement.
+The northern driveway is approximately 200-feet from the northern neighbor.
+The southern driveway is approximately 235-feet from the southern neighbor.